Located on the lands of the Ngarrindjeri people, the project at Bull Creek is restoring critically endangered ecosystems south of Adelaide.

 In 2023, Greenfleet restored 14 hectares of this property with locally native plants species, creating habitat for rare and endangered wildlife that call these ecosystems home.
-This includes the endangered Southern Brown Bandicoot, the critically endangered Southern Emu-wren and the vulnerable Yellow-footed Antechinus.
+This includes the endangered Southern brown bandicoot, the critically endangered Southern Emu-wren and the vulnerable yellow-footed antechinus.

 Location And Map